 Winning slices settings

-The full setup of winning slices consist of:
+The full setup of winning slices consists of:

-- Coupon code - paste your coupon code for each winning slice.
-More on coupon codes settings below.
+Discount code - paste your discount code for each winning slice.
+More on discount code settings are below.

-- Probability - the probability of slice rolling out.
+Probability - the probability of the slice rolling out.
 The higher the number, the more likely it is to roll out.
-Total sum of 5 winning slices should be 100%.
+The total sum of 5 winning slices should be 100%.

 Losing slices settings

 As the wheel stops only at the winning slices, losing slices have a slightly more simple setup.
-For losing slices only the Label is required, which would show up on the wheel itself.
-Equally as with the winning slices, we suggest keeping it short and simple (limited up to 15 characters).
+For losing slices, only one Label is required, which would show up on the wheel itself.
+Equally, as with the winning slices, we suggest keeping it short and simple (limited up to 15 characters).

-Winning slices allow you to add coupon codes, which show up to the winner (all subscribers, who fill in the form).
-These coupon codes should be manually created on your store and then pasted into the setup form.
-Omnisend DOES NOT automatically create the coupon codes, provided in the Wheel of Fortune setup.
+Winning slices allow you to add discount codes, which show up to the winner (all subscribers who fill in the form).
+These discount codes should be manually created on your store and then pasted into the setup form.
+Omnisend does not automatically create the discount codes provided in the Wheel of Fortune setup.